 I’ve used all kinds of mozzarella here on the blog, from the tiniest perline in my MICRO CAPRESE SALAD, to the slightly larger pearles on my GUACAMOLE BRUSCHETTA.
 My FRIED ROSEMARY MOZZARELLA BALLS and my favorite ANTIPASTO SKEWERS feature the next size up, ciliegine.

-Notice I didn’t slice my tomatoes for this salad, like I usually do.
+- Notice I didn’t slice my tomatoes for this salad, like I usually do.
 Heirloom tomatoes are famously mis-shapen, and can’t always be sliced evenly.
-They often have lumps and bumps which beg to being lopped off in big juicy chunks.
+They often have lumps and bumps which beg to be lopped off in big juicy chunks.

 - a handful of multi-colored cherry tomatoes